-"No no, don't be silly.
-That'll take ages.
-We'll stay here and drink kabacho!
-It's been steeping for a year!
-It's going to be real strong."
-There was a bottle strapped to Rosmus's belt, full of red liquid with a wrinkly fruit floating inside it.
+“No no, don’t be silly.
+That’ll take ages.
+We’ll stay here and drink kabacho!
+It’s been steeping for a year and it is going to be real strong.”
+There was a bottle strapped to Rosmus’s belt, full of red liquid with a wrinkly fruit floating inside it.

 “They’re expecting me Roz, the whole town is.
 As much as I’d like to just sit around and drink with you all day I’ve got to go!
 I don’t have a choice, you know that.”